How to import multiple Checklists

 Do you want to know more about parameters?
 Then check our article here.

-• Orange warnings - there is an issue with the selected line of the file you imported; however, the system will adapt it and import the file anyway.
+• Yellow warnings - there is an issue with the selected line of the file you imported; however, the system will adapt it and import the file anyway.
 You must recheck what might have been changed and if you agree with it.

 • Red warnings - the system will not import the line with the warning, because something is wrong and a workaround cannot be applied.
+Nevertheless, you can ignore a line and import the rest of the file, by unselecting the blue square in the beginning of the line

 After importing your checklists, you can record them on your tablet, and then check it on the back office by going to the menu ‘Maintenance’ / ‘Quality’ / ‘Safety & Health’ (depending on your checklist type) > ‘Checklist Records’, or by downloading a Checklist Report.